DimWebDev/MCP-Travel-Agent/Tasks.md

 4. **Learning Validation:** Ensure new task aligns with core objectives.

 > For requirements, see `PRD.md`.
 For planning and architecture, see `Planning.md`.
 For agent workflow, see `AGENTS.md`.

+> **Future Note:**
+> After the MVP and possibly before frontend implementation, consider enabling dynamic tool discovery and selection inside the agent orchestrator.
+This will allow the agent to adapt its workflow based on available MCP tools, supporting more advanced orchestration and autonomy in future phases.